skipping into surgery

 This had been going on for years.
 Elin had been a loud breather since she was born, and as any parent would, I brought it up to our pediatrician during every well visit.
 Each time, I was told she’d grow out of it, but I began to worry that we might be dealing with something that if left unchecked, could be dangerous.
 I hadn’t seen any improvement in five years, so the idea that she’d ‘grow out of it’ became more and more unrealistic in my mind.
 Searching for someone to listen, I asked for an appointment with a specialist at Dayton Children’s Hospital in the summer of 2018.

-Within a couple of weeks, Elin and I found ourselves in front of ENT physician Dr. Ankur Patel, and I immediately felt like we were finally in the right hands.
+Within a couple of weeks, Elin and I found ourselves in front of sleep medicine physician Dr. Maninder Kalra, and I immediately felt like we were finally in the right hands.
 For the first time, someone was listening.
-During our first visit, I explained my concerns, and Dr. Patel and his team not only asked follow up questions about Elin’s symptoms, but took the time to explain all my options and answer my questions.
+During our first visit, I explained my concerns, and Dr. Kalra and his team not only asked follow up questions about Elin’s symptoms, but took the time to explain all my options and answer my questions.
 I never felt rushed or pressured.

-During our visit with Dr. Patel, we learned exactly what we could expect during the study.
+During our visit with Dr. Kalra, we learned exactly what we could expect during the study.
 We even toured the room in which we’d be staying, which eased Elin’s apprehension.

 The night of the study, we arrived with our pillows and PJs in hand, and were greeted by a friendly face who took on the difficult task of hooking a myriad of wires and monitors to little Elin’s body with ease.
 She made sure to explain to Elin what she was going to do with each application, and what that particular wire was going to measure.
 And to help her through the night, I was just within arm’s reach.

 The sleep study revealed a mild form of sleep apnea.
 While you never want to hear something’s wrong with your child, I was so relieved.
 I finally had what I wanted – an answer.
-Thankfully, Dr. Patel also provided several options for treatment.
-In the end, we chose to have Elin’s tonsils and adenoids removed to allow for an unobstructed airway and easier nighttime breathing.
+Thankfully, Dr. Kalra also provided several options for treatment.
+In the end, we chose a referral to ear, nose and throat surgeon Dr. Ankur Patel to have Elin’s tonsils and adenoids removed to allow for an unobstructed airway and easier nighttime breathing.

 Let me tell you, choosing surgery for your young daughter is not easy.
 I wrestled with anxiety and guilt in the days leading up to the procedure.
 But I can honestly say that Dayton Children’s thinks of everything.
 Have you ever seen a little girl skip into a hospital on her way to surgery?
 I have!